tanushaggarwal/DataVoid/PRIVACY_POLICY.md

 ## Third-Party Services

-PrivacyBlitz does not integrate with any third-party services.
+DataVoid does not integrate with any third-party services.
 All processing happens locally in your browser.

 ## Data Security